 I’ve lifted a figure from an article.
 It highlights this variability, which definitely also extends into the much more volatile realm of cell culture and virus isolation (growing virus from a patient’s sample using immortal cell preparations grown in flasks).

 If you surveyed more labs with expertise in cell culture and virus isolation and labs that could get hold of fresh samples and samples from the actual site of virus replication, I’m sure you could find even later CTs.
-You can also find labs who can’t isolate virus from samples with CTs this late.
-This biological variability means we need to step back from these stupid single number cut-offs.
+You can also find labs that can’t isolate viruses from samples with CTs this late.
+This biological variability means we need to step back from these stupid single-number cut-offs.

 Ummmmm…what false positives?

-When presented with a conspiracy theory – I like to ask for the evidence.
+When presented with a conspiracy theory, I like to ask for the evidence.
 I generally reject YouTube video sources and weird websites.
-They never have facts just belief and opinion.
+They never have facts, just beliefs and opinions.

 So the real question is: where, oh theorists of the conspiracy type, are all these false positives that lots of PCRs all over the world are generating?